Radha Madhav Corporation Ltd leads losers in 'B' group

 ALSO READ

+Shree Pushkar Chemicals & Fertilizers standalone net profit rises 4.43% in the March 2019 quarter

+Shree Pushkar Chemicals & Fertilizers consolidated net profit declines 18.36% in the March 2019 quarter

-Ess Dee Aluminium reports standalone net loss of Rs 47.92 crore in the December 2018 quarter
+Radha Madhav Corporation standalone net profit rises 122.62% in the December 2018 quarter

 -

-Sastasundar Ventures Ltd, Manaksia Aluminium Company Ltd, L T Foods Ltd and Arvind Fashions Ltd are among the other losers in the BSE's 'B' group today, 17 May 2019.
+NEL Holdings Ltd, Nahar Polyfilms Ltd, Shree Pushkar Chemicals & Fertilizers Ltd and Palash Securities Ltd are among the other losers in the BSE's 'B' group today, 21 May 2019.

-Sastasundar Ventures Ltd, Manaksia Aluminium Company Ltd, L T Foods Ltd and Arvind Fashions Ltd are among the other losers in the BSE's 'B' group today, 17 May 2019.
+NEL Holdings Ltd, Nahar Polyfilms Ltd, Shree Pushkar Chemicals & Fertilizers Ltd and Palash Securities Ltd are among the other losers in the BSE's 'B' group today, 21 May 2019.

-Radha Madhav Corporation Ltd crashed 18.49% to Rs 9.7 at 14:34 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 99326 shares were traded on the counter so far as against the average daily volumes of 31273 shares in the past one month.
+Radha Madhav Corporation Ltd crashed 19.73% to Rs 8.95 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1.42 lakh shares were traded on the counter so far as against the average daily volumes of 39221 shares in the past one month.

-Sastasundar Ventures Ltd lost 11.50% to Rs 100.
-The stock was the second biggest loser in 'B' group.On the BSE, 174 shares were traded on the counter so far as against the average daily volumes of 585 shares in the past one month.
+NEL Holdings Ltd tumbled 11.03% to Rs 3.55.
+The stock was the second biggest loser in 'B' group.On the BSE, 56110 shares were traded on the counter so far as against the average daily volumes of 18547 shares in the past one month.

-Manaksia Aluminium Company Ltd tumbled 11.38% to Rs 6.15.
-The stock was the third biggest loser in 'B' group.On the BSE, 200 shares were traded on the counter so far as against the average daily volumes of 1422 shares in the past one month.
+Nahar Polyfilms Ltd lost 10.46% to Rs 32.1.
+The stock was the third biggest loser in 'B' group.On the BSE, 44 shares were traded on the counter so far as against the average daily volumes of 1148 shares in the past one month.

-L T Foods Ltd slipped 11.31% to Rs 27.45.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1.54 lakh shares were traded on the counter so far as against the average daily volumes of 37301 shares in the past one month.
+Shree Pushkar Chemicals & Fertilizers Ltd fell 10.17% to Rs 132.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 15360 shares were traded on the counter so far as against the average daily volumes of 6596 shares in the past one month.

-Arvind Fashions Ltd pared 9.71% to Rs 758.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 69366 shares were traded on the counter so far as against the average daily volumes of 2596 shares in the past one month.
+Palash Securities Ltd shed 9.90% to Rs 39.6.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 36 shares were traded on the counter so far as against the average daily volumes of 269 shares in the past one month.

 Powered by Capital Market - Live News